 Best Oil Painting First Prize 2015: Jo Reitze for “Our garden in Autumn”

-Gala Opening Night: This event is held on the Friday evening.
+Gala Opening Night: This event will be held on Friday evening, June 10th 2016 at 7pm.
 Entry is by ticket only.
 Tickets may be purchased at the door.

-Entry Forms: Links to two downloadable forms the 2016 Entry Form and details of the Grow West Landscape Prize will be available in 2016.
+Entry Forms: Links to two downloadable forms – the 2016 Entry Form and details of the Grow West Landscape Prize are available below.

 All details are to be found on the Entry Form.

 Our Judge for 2016 is Dr. Petra Kayser